 Limited enrollment.
 Required: Written application by April 15 and permission of the instructor.
-Prerequisites: CCPJ 4064, CCPJ 4560, CCPJ 5062, CCPJ 5371 and Child Abuse Reporting / Violence Prevention Workshop.
+Pre-reqs: CCPJ 4064 and CCPJ 5371.
 Limited to second-year students (30 or more points) admitted to the Ed.M. program in Psychological Counseling.
-Supervised practice in vocational appraisal and short-term educational and personal / career counseling.
-Students work with clients of the Dean Hope Center.
-Class meets in Dean Hope Center.
+Supervised practice in vocational appraisal and short-term educational and personal/career counseling.